apache/nuttx-apps/interpreters/README.txt

   4. Micro Python needs the math library libm.a.
 The math library built into NuttX is sufficient and that can be included with CONFIG_LIBM=y.
 If you prefer a more highly tuned math library then refer to the discussion of math.h in the top-level nuttx/README.txt file.
-Also refer to the discussions in the NuttX Yahoo! forum; people have found many creative way to link with the newlib math library, for example.

   5. See errors like this?